RP2350: GPIO hardware issue

 The RP2350 chip was released with errata RP2350-E9, documenting a "Latching behaviour on Bank 0 GPIO pull-down resistors", which was later updated to "Increased leakage current on Bank 0 GPIO when pad input is enabled" due to multiple reports from users, such as developers of the Bus Pirate.

 The defect causes pins configured as inputs to source about 120 μA when the input voltage is between logical low and logical high, pulling them to about 2.2V.

 Luke Wren, one of the engineers working on RP2350 has stated that the supplier responsible for the pad circuitry has provided a faulty design.
 "We didn't modify the pad, we asked the vendor to modify their own pad.
 There was one particular structure on the RP2040 FT pad that limited its tolerance, but on inspection the modified layout we got back was a completely different circuit."

 The issue was resolved in the A3 and A4 stepping level versions of the chips, announced in July 2025.

 Security

+The RP2350 chip integrates security features including Secure Boot (SB) and OTP memory.

+The Secure Boot feature relies on the security features of the Cortex-M33F chip such as the redundancy coprocessor (RCP: a separate circuit hardened against fault injection, stack smashing, and timing side-channels).
+As a result, enabling SB causes the RISC-V cores to be disabled.
+The SB code in boot ROM allows for checking blocks in the flash memory for cryptographic signatures using a public key stored in the OTP memory.
+It also includes anti-rollback protection.

-The RP2350 chip integrates security features like secure boot and OTP.
-To assess the level of security of their implementation, Raspberry Pi Foundation launch a hacking contest during DEF CON 32 offering US$10,000 to anyone able to read the OTP memory of the RP2350 chip.
-After 30 days, nobody submitted a vulnerability so the foundation doubled the prize and extended the deadline.
+To assess the level of security of their implementation, Raspberry Pi Foundation launched a hacking contest during DEF CON 32 offering US$10,000 to anyone able to read the OTP memory of the RP2350 chip.
+After 30 days no vulnerabilities had been submitted, and the foundation doubled the prize and extended the deadline.
 In January 2025, the foundation announced four winners of the challenges.
-Various attacks were performed like secure boot bypass using laser fault injection or read out of the OTP value using a Focused Ion Beam.
+Various attacks were performed including Secure Boot bypass using laser fault injection or read out of the OTP value using a focused ion beam.